jsim2010/udacity_mpc/README.md

 ### Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried

 The dt was chosen to be 0.1 seconds.
 This was choosen because it matched the actuator latency.
 A timestep length of 10 was choosen to provide a decent amount of vision into the future without causing the calculation to take too long.
+No previous values were tried.

 ### If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described